chainguard-dev/edu/content/chainguard/chainguard-images/verifying-chainguard-images-and-metadata-signatures-with-cosign.md

 ## Downloading Image Attestations

-Attestations are signed metadata about the artifact, which can include SBOMs (software bill of materials), vulnerability scans, or other custom predicates.
+Attestations are signed metadata about the artifact, which can include SBOMs, vulnerability scans, or other custom predicates.

 The [attestations](https://slsa.dev/attestation-model) for an image can be obtained and verified via cosign.
 These are a few of the existing types: